trskop/command-wrapper/man/command-wrapper-config.1.md

 \--\[no-]annotate
 :   Add a type annotation to the output.

+\--dhall-repl
+:   Interpret Dhall expressions in a REPL.

 \--dhall-diff
 :   Render the difference between the normal form of two Dhall expressions.

-\--dhall-repl
-:   Interpret Dhall expressions in a REPL.
+\--dhall-hash
+:   Compute semantic hashes for Dhall expressions.

 \--init
 :   Initialise configuration of a toolset.
 This includes symlinking command